-J. Optional 0-10 Volt Building Control Signal
+I. Optional 0-10 Volt Building Control Signal

 1. A signal from a building management system may be connected to the boiler to enable remote control.
 This signal should be a 0-10 volt positive-going DC signal.
 When this input is enabled using the installer menu, a building control system can be used to control the set point temperature of the boiler.
-The control interprets the 0-10 volt signal as follows; when the signal is between 0 and 1.5 volts, the boiler will be in standby mode, not firing.
-When the signal rises above 1.5 volts, the boiler will ignite.
-As the signal continues to rise towards its maximum of 10 volts, the boiler will increase in set point temperature.
-See Part 10 for details on the setting of function 16.
+The control interprets the 0-10 volt signal as follows; when the signal is between 0 and 1 volts, the boiler will ignite.
+As the signal continues to rise towards its maximum of 10 volts, the boiler will increase in either set point temperature or firing rate depending on the setting of function 17 in the Installer Menu.
+See this manual for details on the setting of function 16 and 17 for this option.